Welcome rain overnight for Sydney and showers on the way for Brisbane.

 Feed palms, ferns and salad greens with seaweed, worm juice or fish emulsion.

 Check nursery catalogues and order bulbs and perennials to plant out in autumn.
-The earlier you make you decision the more likely your favourites wont be sold out!
+The earlier you make you decision the more likely your favourites wont

 Be vigilant against rust on frangipani, canna and fuchsia.
 Spray with Eco-fungicide, and bin any fallen infected leaves.